allinbits/cosm/readme.md

 cosm serve
 ```

 To start the server, go into you application's directory and run `cosm serve`.
-This commands installs dependencies, builds and initializes the app and runs both Tendermint RPC server (by defalut on `localhost:26657`) as well as LCD (by defalut on `localhost:1317`).
+This commands installs dependencies, builds and initializes the app and runs both Tendermint RPC server (by default on `localhost:26657`) as well as LCD (by default on `localhost:1317`).

 Note: depending on your OS and firewall settings, you may have to accept a prompt asking if your application's binary (`blogd` in this case) can accept external connections.